csdojo-defaang/defaang/CONTRIBUTING.md

 ## How to Help

 If you have some experience with developing, we would gladly welcome your help in fixing issues and adding features.
-Even if you just start: There are tons of smaller things and chores to do, so by cleaning up code here and there you can improve your skills and also help the project.
+Even if you just start: There are tons of smaller things and issues to take on, so by cleaning up code here and there you can improve your skills and also help the project.
 Even if it's a minor fix, it is still a fix!

 First, feel free to search for good first issues to tackle: [check here](https://github.com/ykdojo/defaang/labels/good%20first%20issue)